A brief history of Sutton

 In the aftermath of these tragic events, the municipal council of the Town of Sutton created a volunteer fire service and on May 23, 1898 adopted Bylaw 6, which decreed the installation of a water supply system.
 In 1938, thanks to the acquisition of a pump truck (on display at the museum), the rural sector of Sutton, which was not serviced by town water, now benefited from fire protection.
 A close collaboration between the Town and Township of Sutton developed regarding the administration and funding of the fire service.

 The international bridge

 Several bridges were built in the Township between 1918 and 1928, including the International Bridge on the Missisquoi River linking Glen Sutton to East Richford, Vermont.
 This bridge, along with 45 other bridges in the Missisquoi Valley, was destroyed during the Great Flood of November 1927 — the most devastating in Sutton’s history.
-This bridge, of which 80% belongs to the Americans, was rebuilt in 1929.
+This bridge, of which 80% belongs to the Americans, was rebuilt in 1929 and completely renovated in 2018.
 In the U.S., it is listed as a cultural property on the National Register of Historic Places.

 Militias and soldiers

 As a border town, Sutton has maintained volunteer militias throughout its history to defend the Canadian-American border.
 Sutton’s militias were particularly active during the Fenian raids of 1866 and 1870, in Frelighsburg and Saint-Armand.
 Many Suttonites also took part in the World Wars.
 Thirty-eight lost their lives.
 Their names are inscribed on a bronze plaque in front of town hall, and town hall’s clock tower, built in 1949 by the Junior Girls Institute, honours their memory.

 The Boright & Safford store, which also served as a post office, was spared by the Great Fire.
 The building was built in 1861 and is now home to La Rumeur affamée.